epfl-ada/ada-2020-project-milestone-p3-p3_mojo_team/README.md

 - Propensity/similarity scores will was done by Dorian and Myriam individually as to compare the matching obtained by each.
 - Assessment of the results was performed by David.
 - Datastory/report writing TBD was filled step by step by each member of the team
 - Video recording by teammate with best english accent (TBD)... :-)

-## Questions for TAs
-> Do you have any recommendations as to how to compute the propensity score ?
-> Do you recommend using the propensity score as explained in 3a) or the similarity score as explained in 3b) ?